iifl-logo

 Environmental Sustainability Initiatives

 With the effects of climate change becoming evident year on year, we understand the importance of maintaining and increasing the green cover, providing sustainable solutions for problems that arise, work towards biodiversity and nature-based solutions.
-For accomplishing the same, we had collaborated with the Aga Khan Agency for Habitat, India for implementation of ecosystem-based projects in Goa, Gujarat, and Maharashtra.
-These projects are structured to increase green-cover through mangrove plantations as well as plantations of native and fruit-bearing trees through the Miyawaki method and to conserve water through multiple activities.
-Our offices are fitted out and maintained keeping in mind the mission of energy conservation and environment protection.
-Through several initiatives, our consistent and ongoing endeavour is to minimise our carbon footprint.
+For accomplishing the same, we had collaborated with the Aga Khan Agency for Habitat, India for implementation of ecosystem-based projects in Goa, Gujarat, Telangana, and Maharashtra.
+These projects are structured to increase green- cover through mangrove plantations as well as plantations of native and fruit-bearing trees through the Miyawaki method and to conserve water through multiple activities.
+We have also initiated projects to focus on solving for access to water in specific geographies of Maharashtra, with Swades Foundation and Aga Khan Agency for Habitat, India.

 Logo